Nour Zamen Zammouri

+Career

+Zammouri began his youth career at Espoir Sportif de Jerba Midoun since 2008, in which he continued to stay in his home club post his transition to a senior in 2014.

 On 21 December 2017, at the end of his contract with this club, he signed with CS Sfaxien.

 On 14 September 2022, he was transferred to the Ismaily SC for a period of three years.
+Nevertheless, he terminated his contract with the club within six months due to unpaid salaries.